 According to Dr. Josh Axe, it is their diet high in fish, which has led to success for most long-living cultures.
 While replicating these cultures and eating fish daily (or at least often) would be the ideal scenario, sometimes life and budgetary constraints can get in the way.

-Quality of Life and Depression
+Quality of Life and Poor Mood

 For some people, the more important indicator of success isn’t the length of life, but the quality.
 Especially in older years, many Americans suffer from a poor quality of life where they are bed-ridden, losing their memory, and chronically in pain.